dylanzenner/greenhouse_gas_emissions_de_pipeline/README.md

 Tracking greenhouse gas emissions in San Francisco across department, source type, consumption units, CO2 emissions, and fiscal year.
 Completly hosted in the AWS ecosystem including a dashboard built with Amazon Quicksight.

-**If you would like to replicate this project follow the README.md file in the cfn directory.
+**If you would like to replicate this project follow the README.md file in the cfn directory**

 ## Architecture
 ![](architecture/updated_architecture.png)